MemeMuffin/Cricketer_Tracker_API/README.md

 ## 🚀 Features

+- 👤 Manage **Superuser**: Create, view, and assign superusers to manage the deletion and creation of every managed data
+- 👤 Manage **Adminstrator**: Create, view, and assign administrators to manage the deletion and creation
 - 👤 Manage **Cricketers**: Create, view, and assign players to teams
 - 🧢 Manage **Teams**: Track cricket teams and their countries
 - 📈 Log **Match Performances**: Track runs, wickets, match types, and opponents